SeifYakout/Agilemajortask/README.md

 As it is a long lived team from our past experience the average story point we achieve together per sprint is 20, so we gonna achieve 20 story point per sprint.

+Provide an example of a sprint document

+The past sprint the team managed to Finish the cart and deliver a working piece of software contains the cart and some of its feature working which are:

+1. The customer can view the cart as he/she wants.

+2. The total amount of his/her purchased items.

+And, that piece of software has a working grocery search engine.

+The next sprint the team will be working on letting the customer to make modifications on the cart and linking this to the Manger and their representative accounts to

+confirm the orders and that working piece which is expected to be delivered will have an integrated location services.